Turkey: Second deadly avalanche kills rescuers reaching victims | DW | 05.02.2020

 Arvas was quoted by broadcaster NTV as saying a rescue team of 300 people had been working to rescue those trapped from the avalanche that swept through the area on Tuesday night, killing five people.

-Around noon Wednesday, the rescue team was hit by the second avalanche.
+Around noon Wednesday, the rescue team was hit by the second avalanche, bringing the death toll to 28 overall.

 Rescuers remain trapped